-'Lake Burley Griffin and Adjacent Lands' (the Lake) is nominated for the Commonwealth Heritage list and is managed by the NCA.
+'Lake Burley Griffin and Adjacent Lands' (the Lake) was included on the Commonwealth Heritage list in 2022 and is managed by the NCA.
 The nominated area covers approximately 6,640 hectares including:

 Lake Burley Griffin bounded by the entrances of the Molonglo River, Jerrabomberra Creek and Sullivans Creek, and Scrivener Dam;

 Springbank and Spinnaker Islands.
 The Carillonis listed separately on the Commonwealth Heritage list;